CDSoft/makex/README.md

 # LUAX_VERSION is a tag or branch name in the LuaX repository
 LUAX_VERSION ?= master

-# PLUA_VERSION is a tag or branch name in the LuaX repository
-PLUA_VERSION ?= master

 # UPP_VERSION is a tag or branch name in the upp repository
 UPP_VERSION ?= master